GCHRA (Group Coverage HRA)

 Compliance Considerations

-The IRS has specific rules about GCHRA eligibility, integration with the group plan, and tax treatment.
+Replace with explicit citations to IRC §105, §105(h), Treasury Regulations §1.105-1 et seq., and IRS Notice 2013-54 (banning stand-alone HRAs not integrated with insurance).
 Employers must ensure nondiscrimination rules are met and maintain records of reimbursements.
 Penalties can apply for non-compliance, so partnering with knowledgeable service providers is highly recommended.

 Managing Costs and Budgeting With GCHRA